jbadson/render_controller/README.md

 * Supports Linux and MacOS render nodes.
 * Simple browser-based user interface.
 * Works with Blender Cycles, Blender Eevee, and Terragen 3.
-* Can be (relatively) easily extended to work with any other render engine that can run from the command line.
+* Easily extensible to work with any render engine that allows command line rendering.
 * Queue as many renders as you want and they'll automatically start one at a time.
-* If a render node fails, its frames will automatically be assigned to other nodes.
+* If a render node fails, its frames will automatically be reassigned to other nodes.
 * Can manage nodes across multiple networks as long as they're reachable by SSH.
 * Includes a `framechecker` script to check directories for missing frames.